Skip navigation

 Weighing the Options

 Deciding on hormonal therapy for breast cancer can be a complex and even difficult decision.
 The type of therapy you receive may depend on whether you have gone through menopause before treatment for breast cancer.
-It also may depend on whether you want to have children.
+It also may depend on whether you want to become pregnant.
 Talking with your health care provider about your options and the benefits and risks for each treatment can help you make the best decision for you.

 Alternative Names